High-Protein Vegan Salad Bowl

 • To make the marinated tempeh, mix the marinade ingredients together in shallow dish then add the cubed tempeh.
 Let sit for 20-30 minutes.
 Option to press tofu during this time.
 Bake at 400 F for 20 minutes on a baking tray lined with parchment paper.
 Once it's baked, spoon any remaining marinade over the cubes.

 • To make the baked tofu, toss the cubed tofu with the soy sauce, garlic powder and a pinch of salt and pepper.
+Sprinkle with cornstarch if using and toss again.
 Transfer to a parchment-paper lined baking pan and bake at 400 F for 20-30 minutes until browed.
 You can bake it at the same time as the tempeh.

 • You can leave the broccoli raw but it's suggested to steam it.
 Bring water to a boil then add the broccoli in a steamer basked, cover and cook for 4 minutes.
 Remove from heat.